dexterbg/Twizy-Cfg/README.md

 **V2** now also supports the OVMS/Twizy tuning macro commands (i.e. `power`, `speed`, `recup` etc.) as well as profile management including saving to / loading from the Arduino EEPROM.
 Assuming this will be used by hardware hackers, the `brakelight` command has been included as well.
 Still missing from the OVMS command set is the `clear` command, this is planned to get included along with log access and output.
 Also missing are all dynamic adjustment functions, i.e. auto drive/recuperation power level following and kickdown.

+**V2.1** adds support for low level OBD2 diag requests.
+Look out for DDT2000 XML files for device IDs, requests and data definitions.
+There is currently no parsing of the results, output is just the hex encoded data.

 Read the OVMS user manual and command overview for details on all commands.
 You may also like to read the SEVCON Gen4 manual for some basic description of registers.
 The full register set is documented in the SEVCON master dictionary, which is ©SEVCON.
 It's contained in the SEVCON DVT package.

 Most registers of interest for normal tuning can be found in the [Twizy SDO list](extras/Twizy-SDO-List.ods).